syncfusion-content/xamarin-docs/Xamarin/SfChart/export.md

 ---
 layout: post
-title: Exporting Chart
+title: Xamarin.Froms | Exporting Chart
-description: How to export the Chart to image
+description: How to export the Chart as an image
 platform: xamarin
 control: Chart
 documentation: ug